M5 and M55 buses: Bus service

 In the first decade following MABSTOA's 1962 takeover of all Fifth Avenue Coach and Surface Transit lines, several changes to the M5's route were made.
 After Washington Square Park was closed to bus traffic on September 2, 1963, its southern terminus (and that of today's M2 and M3) was moved to 8th Street west of University Place, then turning on there to 9th Street towards Fifth Avenue.
 Next, on November 10, 1963 (the same day the NYCO's 5 was discontinued), the southern terminus of the FACCo's 5 was moved to Houston Street and West Broadway, and its route south of 8th Street extended to Broadway southbound and Sixth Avenue northbound (M2 and M3's southern terminus was moved further east to 8th Street and Fourth Avenue in the vicinity of Cooper Square as part of the same service change).
 The rest of the 5's northbound route below 57th Street was shifted to Sixth Avenue on January 14, 1966 following Fifth Avenue's conversion to one-way southbound.

-Then, its northern terminus was extended to 178th Street – George Washington Bridge Bus Station on January 10, 1971.
+In 1966, the New York City Transit Authority proposed rerouting alternate 5 buses from Riverside Drive to West End Avenue and Broadway during the evenings, due to frequent muggings on Riverside Drive; the southern half of the route would have remained unchanged.
+However, residents near Riverside Drive opposed the proposal, which the New York City Board of Estimate ultimately rejected.
+The 5's northern terminus was extended to 178th Street – George Washington Bridge Bus Station on January 10, 1971.
+In 1976, eight double-decker buses were placed into service on the M4 and M5 routes as part of a two-year test.
+The buses were 14.5 ft tall, which required the relocation of several traffic lights and removal of tree limbs along the routes.